-John Keslo, W1MBG and I (both members of the Nashua Area Radio Club) recently had the chance to visit the Academy for Science and Design (ASD) in Nashua, New Hampshire to provide an Introduction to Amateur Radio for the students there.
-ASD’s goal is to be a world-class school that specializes in science, engineering, mathematics and design for students in grades 6-12.
-ASD periodically holds SPARK (Symposium Promoting Advancement of Real-world Knowledge) conferences, which enable ASD students to learn about areas which might help them to develop careers in Science, Technology, Engineering and/or Math (STEM).
+John Keslo, W1MBG, and I (both members of the Nashua Area Radio Club) recently had the chance to visit the Academy for Science and Design (ASD) in Nashua, New Hampshire, to provide an Introduction to Amateur Radio for the students there.
+ASD’s goal is to be a world-class school specializing in science, engineering, mathematics, and design for students in grades 6-12.
+ASD periodically holds SPARK (Symposium Promoting Advancement of Real-world Knowledge) conferences, which enable ASD students to learn about areas that might help them to develop careers in Science, Technology, Engineering, and/or Math (STEM).
 The students at ASD are extremely bright and are highly motivated to develop STEM careers.
 We had about 45 students elect to attend the two sessions that John and I presented.

 After some introductions and a little time spent by John and me to explain how Amateur Radio has led each of us to careers in Engineering, we showed the group a video entitled Discovering Amateur Radio.
 This video provides an excellent introduction to Amateur Radio and we have used it successfully in many settings include the Nashua Area Radio Club sponsored Technician License Training Classes that we have been doing.

 John and I setup a portable HF Radio Station at the school to enable us to demonstrate Amateur Radio to the students.
 We used an Elecraft KX3 Transceiver with an outboard PX3 Pan Adapter and a KPA100 Amplifier (100W).

 We also built a 20m Vertical Antenna with elevated radials outside the school.
 We used the Buddipole Antenna System to build this very effective antenna for the demonstration.